VictorGamer072YT/RedMenu/README.md

 # This fork

+## Controls
+- Open Menu: L or D-Pad Left
+- No Clip: Unknown, might not even exist in this.

+## To-Do
+- Port a bunch of vMenu features to RedMenu.

 You can download the latest build of this fork here: https://ci.appveyor.com/project/kibook/redmenu

 Everything below is from the original README for RedMenu.